 Adjustment 1: Upper Hinge Offset Maximum Adjustment: Raises the bottom corner of the sash 3 mm.
-Lowers the bottom corner of the sash 1.5 mm This adjustment moves the top of the sash towards the upper hinge or away from it.
+Lowers the bottom corner of the sash 1.5 mm.
+This adjustment moves the top of the sash towards the upper hinge or away from it.
 With the Euro-Handle in the Turn position, open the sash as far as it will open.
-Insert the 4 mm allen key into the head of the screw at the end of the shear arm.
+Insert the 4 mm Allen key into the head of the screw at the end of the shear arm.
 To tilt the sash towards the upper hinge, rotate this screw in a counter-clockwise direction.
 This raises the bottom corner of the sash on the handle side.
 To tilt the sash away from the upper hinge, rotate the screw in a clockwise direction.
 This lowers the bottom corner of the sash on the handle side.

-Adjustment 2: Sash Height

-Maximum Adjustment: Raises the sash 3 mm.
-Lowers the sash 3 mm

-This adjustment raises or lowers the sash.
+If the sash binds at the top when you open it in the Tilt position, use this adjustment to lower the sash.
+Adjustment 2: Sash Height Maximum Adjustment: Raises the sash 3 mm.
+Lowers the sash 3 mm This adjustment raises or lowers the sash.
 With the Euro-Handle in the Turn position, open the sash approximately 2" (50 mm).
 Remove the plastic cover from the top of the lower hinge body.
-Insert the 4 mm allen key into the top of the exposed screw head.
+Insert the 4 mm Allen key into the top of the exposed screw head.
 To raise the sash, rotate the screw in a clockwise direction.
 To lower the sash, rotate the screw in a counter-clockwise direction.
 After adjusting, check that the tilt function operates correctly.